 - Scallions, optional for garnishing

-What Cut of Beef is Best for Beef Tips?
+What Cut of Beef is Best for Steak Tips?

 I use sirloin for my beef tips but you can experiment with other more tender cuts of meat such as flank, ribeye, or tenderloin based on your preferences.